ThemeBoy/SportsPress/readme.txt

 If on the off-chance you do encounter issues with the event/team/player/staff/sponsor pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 == Changelog ==

+= 2.2.4 =
+* Feature - Custom colors applied to scoreboard.
+* Feature - Option to show or hide career totals in player profiles.
+* Fix - Equations returning zero when no events played.
+* Fix - Player lists and player profiles showing different statistics when filtered by competition or season.
+* Fix - Substitution icon not rendering for starting lineup players.
+* Fix - Manual player performance errors in profile.
+* Fix - Error in event results if team was deleted.
+* Fix - Remove deprecated function in PHP 7.0.
+* Fix - Non-numeric errors in PHP 7.1.
+* Tweak - Icons not rendering when frontend stylesheet is active.
+* Tweak - Remove underline from icon links in frontend stylesheet.
+* Tweak - Change competition and season placeholders in events to "None".
+* Tweak - Enable horizontal scrolling on large tables in admin.

 = 2.2.3 =
 * Fix - Placeholders for non-numeric values in player list displaying as zero.